AGTTeam/AGTTSite/content/guide/psp/2.dumping-the-rom/en.md

 locale: 'en'
 ---

 In order to dump the game's UMD to an `.iso` file, you will need to install Custom Firmware (CFW) onto your PSP.
 There are several options for this, including permanent and non-permanent CFW.
-For the purpose of this guide, we recommend installing ARK-4, which is a successor to PRO and still actively updated.
+For the purpose of this guide, we recommend installing ARK-4, which is a successor to PRO and still actively maintained.

 ::guide-notice